hiyasharma/Team-Detect-vulnerabilities/Shreelu_task_Information on adverse events is provided to authorized staff and tools/README.md

 The importance of communication in incident response cannot be underestimated.
 Communication needs to be internal, as well as external.
 The things to be considered, while implementing a communication plan for incident response, are:
 <ul>
-  <li>Messaging: An organization must agree on and deliver one shared, consistent message.
+  <li><b>Messaging</b>: An organization must agree on and deliver one shared, consistent message.
 This message should resonate with the audience and align with the particular communications goals and objectives.</li>
-  <li>Reputation: How and when information is disclosed, and how you handle the situation from a communications perspective, will ultimately affect your organization’s reputation in the industry and community</li>
+  <li><b>Reputation</b>: How and when information is disclosed, and how you handle the situation from a communications perspective, will ultimately affect your organization’s reputation in the industry and community</li>
-  <li>Stakeholder Management: Your organization should be as transparent as possible with its constituents, and be honest about what is known versus unknown at
+  <li><b>Stakeholder Management</b>: Your organization should be as transparent as possible with its constituents, and be honest about what is known versus unknown at
 any given time</li>
-  <li>Accuracy and timeliness of information: Any information disclosed during an incident must be both accurate and timely.
+  <li><b>Accuracy and timeliness of information</b>: Any information disclosed during an incident must be both accurate and timely.
 The timeliness of notifications is critical to stakeholder communication and management. </li>
 </ul>

 <h4 id="signal">i.
 Signal</h4>